oocyberkevinoo/ATMega32U4-Switch-FutureTone/README.md

 This repo is a fork from the [fluffymadness/ATMega32U4-Switch-Fightstick repo](https://github.com/fluffymadness/ATMega32U4-Switch-Fightstick) made to create a custom Arcade Controller for Hatsune Miku: Project Diva Mega39's/MegaMix that use the Dedicated Arcade Controller mode like the official HORI controller.

-You'll need the exact same hardware and libraries as the original repo (+ The [Quick MPR121 library, by SomewhatLurker](https://github.com/somewhatlurker/QuickMpr121) ) , and a Slider using the MPR121 module. (should use 3 of theme for 32 sensors.)
+You'll need the exact same hardware and libraries as the original repo (+ The [Quick MPR121 library, by SomewhatLurker](https://github.com/somewhatlurker/QuickMpr121) ) , and a Slider using the MPR121 module. (should use 3 of them for 32 sensors.)

 (Hatsune Miku: Project Diva Future Tone (Japanese ver only) is also supported if you can convert the controller Switch to PS4 using adapter or other solutions, even using Remote Play with DS4Emulator on both PS4 and PS5)